Sudheer-18/Sudheer-18/README.md

 ---

-### 🚀 Projects

-1. **Blood Donation Web App**
+1. Blood Donation Portal
-   A platform connecting donors and receivers with location-based search and instant communication.
+A web platform that connects blood donors and recipients using location-based search and instant communication features.

+Features:

+Real-time map showing available donors in your college and nearby areas.

+Dashboard displaying statistics such as the number of donations made, how many students have donated, and donation history per student.

+SMS/email alerts for emergency blood needs.

-2. **Student Analysis & Placement Bot**
+2. Student Analysis & Placement Predictor
-   A web + mobile platform providing insights on placement stats and a bot for real-time analysis.
+A web + mobile application that provides insights into placement preparation and performance analysis.

+Features:

+Comprehensive test system including MCQs, coding assessments, and mock interviews.

+Performance tracking through scores, analytics, and progress history.

+Integrated chatbot for real-time analysis, tips, and guidance based on test results.

+Placement stats visualization for your college/branch.

-3. **Memory Game Web App**
+3. Memory Card Game
-   A fun, dynamic memory game to test focus and pattern recall.
-Built with animations and logic for all ages.
+An interactive memory game designed to improve focus and cognitive recall by matching card pairs.

+Features:

+Multiple difficulty levels with increasing number of cards.

+Timer and scoring system to track progress.

+Responsive design for mobile and desktop.

 ---